vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/english-workshop/2023-08-10-introducing-oneself.md

   - Basic Communication Skills
 ---

-This note is part of my collection of proposed lessons for self-learning English.
+In this lesson, we will delve into how to prepare for an impeccable introduction of ourselves in English.
+The contents of this lesson are based on my own experience preparing for both the IELTS Academic Test and the Duolingo English Test (DET).
+This lesson is written in both English and Vietnamese.
+Moreover, the lesson is part of my collection of proposed lessons for self-learning English.
 You can navigate the entire collection [here](/posts/2023/07/english-workshop/).

-The contents of this note are based on my own experience preparing for both the IELTS Academic Test and the Duolingo English Test (DET).
-This note is written in both English and Vietnamese.

 ***